 Not all dinosaurs were huge and lumbering.
 Some were built for speed, either to flee attackers, or to pursue prey.
 Unlike fast-running living animals like horses, which are all four-footed, fast-moving dinosaurs ran on their hind legs alone.
 As a result, all the fast movers looked quite similar.
 They all tended to have long back legs, in order to take long strides.
 Slender legs and narrow feet can be moved quickly and so allowed the dinosaurs to run more efficiently.
 The rest of the body was usually light and fairly short, balanced by a slender tail.
 The arms were lightly built, with small-clawed hands, and the neck was long, with a small head on the top.
-Some of the nimble dinosaurs could reach speeds of 56 kph (35 mph) - almost as fast as a racehorse.
+Some of the nimble dinosaurs could reach speeds of 56 kph (35) mph) - almost as fast as a racehorse.
 They could take advantage of their speed in two ways: either to pursue a victim, or to beat a hasty retreat from an attacker.
-Herbivorous and carnivorous fast-moving dinosaurs were involved in a kind of "race": plant eaters evolved faster and faster types in order to avoid being caught by ever-improving most eaters.
+Herbivorous and carnivorous fast-moving dinosaurs were involved in a kind of "race": plant eaters evolved faster and faster types in order to avoid being caught by ever- TINY AND TOOTHY This fast-moving dinosaur, Heterodontosaurus, was only about 1 m (3 ft) long.
+It had three different types of teeth, but was still a herbivore.

-A sauropod mother rears to defend its young

 "DON'T COME ANY NEARER!"
 This museum model shows a mother Barosaurus rearing up on its two hind legs.
 It is defending its young against an attack by an Allosaurus.
 However, scientists are still debating whether a huge sauropod would - or could have behaved like this.
 Two feet or four?

 $W{\mbox{\scriptsize HY}}$ did some dinosaurs walk on four legs, while others walked on two?
 The answer is simple - dinosaurs walked in the way that suited their lifestyle best.
 Most carnivores, for instance, walked on their hind legs, because they needed to use their hands to catch and hold on to their prev.
 Other dinosaurs usually walked on all four legs, mainly because their enormous size and weight needed support from four sturdy "posts" underneath.
 However, fossil finds suggest that even a large, heavy herbivore such as Diplodocus (p.
 14) was able to rear up on its hind legs - for short periods, at least.
 Some dinosaurs, for example hadrosaurs, had the option of walking either on two or four legs, depending on what they were doing at the time.
 Mostly, it suited them to move around slowly on all-fours, so that they could browse on low-growing vegetation.
 When they were alarmed, however, they could rear up and charge off on hind legs alone.
 These dinosaurs needed special "hands" that allowed for weight support, as well as grasping.
 HANDY SUPPORT This hadrosaur toe bone from the "hand" is typically flattened and slightly hooflike.
 It could support the dinosaur's weight when it was grazing on all-fours.

-FOUR-LEGGED TOE Triceratops always walked on four legs, so this Triceratops toe bone could come from either the front or back foot.
+Triceratops always walked on four legs, so this Triceratops toe bone could come from either the front or back foot.
 The toe bone is broader and more hoof-like than the hadrosaur one (above).
 That is because the hadrosaur did not use its front feet so much.
 Triceratops toe